 Angels' Kevan Smith: Sitting Sunday

-Smith is out of the lineup for Sunday's game against the Orioles, Maria Torres of the Los Angeles Times reports.
+Smith is out of the lineup for Sunday's game against the Indians, Mike DiGiovanna of the Los Angeles Times reports.

-Smith will be getting a routine breather after checking in behind the plate for three of the Angels' previous four contests.
-Dustin Garneau will relieve Smith of catching duties in the series finale.
+Smith recently overcame a bout with a sore right big toe and started in Saturday night's loss, so it's not surprising he'll rest for the day game in the series finale.
+Max Stassi draws the nod behind the plate for the Angels in what could develop into a timeshare situation now that incumbent starter Jonathan Lucroy is no longer on the 40-man roster.

 More News